 After then area is numb the fat is harvested.
 Once the fat is removed it is processed using the Lipogems kit to remove blood/oil and fragment the fat.
 The fat is then concentrated into an adipose tissue graft, before being injected into the meniscus tear and knee joint using ultrasound guidance.

-One important aspect of this treatment is the use of direct ultrasound visualization of the meniscal tears and lipofilling of these meniscal defects rather than just performing and intra-articular injection.
+One important aspect of this procedure is the use of direct ultrasound visualization of the meniscal tears and lipofilling of these meniscal defects rather than just performing and intra-articular injection.

 After the procedure patients are placed in an unloader brace and will use crutches for one week.
 After the first week, patients can return to normal daily activity.
 Patients will continue to avoid bending the knee past 90 degrees.
 At 4-weeks post-procedure patients can return to running and jumping activities, and can return to full activity at 6 to 8-weeks.